 While not everyone agrees with toy weapons, I have to admit that the only other thing my school age children really love to play with are their weapons.
 These are a mix of Nerf Guns* and basic plastic swords*.
 They like to set up battles against each other and then try and steal the opponents weapons.
 It’s not my favourite of their games but they do enjoy it.
 Boy Child has this Nerf Vest* that he loves to wear.
 Shields* also make this game more fun.

-So, those are, in my opinion, the only 6 toys your 5-10 year old really needs.
+So, those are, in my opinion, the 6 essential toys for 5-10 year olds.
 I’ve stuck here with things for the the house, Girl Child also adores her roller skates and Boy Child is never far from his football (even inside the house).
-There are also a few toys from their younger years they still enjoy including the instruments in my review of toys for preschoolers and the play kitchen and food in my review of toys for toddlers.
+There are also a few toys from their younger years they still enjoy including the instruments in my review of toys for preschoolers.

 Enjoyed this post?
 Why not pin it for later!